IBM-Cloud/terraform-provider-ibm/website/docs/r/is_instance_group_manager.html.markdown

 * `id` - Id is the comination of instance group ID and instance group manager ID
 * `policies` - list of policies associated with the instance group manager.
 * `manager_id` - Id of the instance group manager
+* `actions` - list of actions of the instance group manager.

 ## Import